Aaargh! Faces are everywhere!

 Ok, so it is a bit of a tenuous link from basic face recognition to Fibonacci Curves, but any link is interesting!
 Imagine your face detection tool in your camera flashed a blue square for a beautiful face and red for an ugly face.
 How would you write that software?

 From a survival point of view, “Face perception” and “Face recognition” are crucial skills for mammals.
 With such a critical need for early years protection, it is important that very young mammals are able to recognise their parents.
 It also includes a hell of a lot of emotional interpretation.
-You might have seen Psychological tests for evoking emotions always revert to displaying faces with “Angry Face”, “Happy Face”, “Confused Face” etc. The Fusiform gyrus has strong connections to emotional and memory centers in the brain.
+You might have seen Psychological tests for evoking emotions always revert to displaying faces with “Angry Face”, “Happy Face”, “Confused Face” etc. The Fusiform gyrus has strong connections to emotional and memory centres in the brain.

-Can this be useful in Landscape Photography?
+Uses in Landscape Photography?

 Yes, because if your face looks much different in the mirror, at least you know which side of the camera you should be on, this is an important skill for a Landscape Photographer.
 Seriously though, understanding that the beauty in a face (one of our most important early visual experiences) is a factor of symmetries and ratios, can lead us to be able to recognise this in compositions and post cropping and enable presentations that strike the viewer close to their emotions.